texta-tk/texta-tk.github.io/source/authentication.rst

 .. figure:: images/uaa_front_login.png

-    Figure 22. *Log In With CloudFoundry Screen on the Angular Front-end*
+    *Log In With CloudFoundry Screen on the Angular Front-end*

 This will then redirect you to the UAA login screen.
 After logging in, if the login was successful, it will redirect you back to the Toolkit front-end.